yash-borkar/SE-Hackathon/FlipkartChatbot/README.md

 ## 📝 License

 This project is for educational/demonstration purposes.
 Please ensure compliance with your organization's policies before commercial use.

-## 🆘 Support

-If you encounter issues:
-1. Check the troubleshooting section above
-2. Verify all dependencies are installed correctly
-3. Ensure your Groq API key is valid and has sufficient credits
-4. Check the console output for detailed error messages

 ---